Lawrence Holland

 Lawrence Holland is an American video game designer and founder of the now defunct Totally Games.
 He is best known for the Star Wars: X-Wing series published by LucasArts.

+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.

 Early life

 His interest in computer programming started when his college roommate attempted to program a game onto his computer.
 After buying his own computer, Lawrence Holland studied to figure out how the computer worked and began his career in game design.
 In 1983, Holland was hired by Human Engineered Software (HESware) to program and convert arcade games to home computers.
 He started his own team, Micro Imagery, while working with HESware in 1984.
 During this time, he invented his own game and composed/programmed music for numerous video games.

 Career

 His first game was called Slime for the VIC-20.
 He went on to do the music for the Commodore 64 and Apple II versions of The Bard's Tale.